-The Commission views the lack of specific cost information in the cost allocation method as appropriate and consistent with the role of the cost allocation method being a principles-based document.
+The Commission views the lack of specific cost information in the cost allocation method as appropriate and consistent with the role of the cost allocation method being a principles-based document which does not require frequent revision.
 The exclusion of certain numeric values of allocators (or other such cost-related information) from the cost allocation method does not impede effective negotiation.
-This is because other mechanisms exist in the rules to provide negotiating parties with relevant information.
+This is because other, more purpose-specific mechanisms exist in the rules which enable negotiating parties to access relevant information.
+If a provider fails to provide information for the purposes of clause 6.7.3(c), the dispute resolution process is available.